hedgehoglab-engineering/php-declared-data/README.md

 }
 ```

 #### LenientData

-The `LenientData` interface makes the data object lenient by ignoring extra properties that are not defined in the class.
+The `LenientData` interface allows the data object to ignore extra properties that are not defined in the class.

 ```php
 use HedgehoglabEngineering\DeclaredData\Contracts\LenientData;